-- 1 < or > to SSA. - 2 Press the Menu Select button directly below SSA.
-The display shows the Site Alert screen.
+1 (or) to SSA.

-The display shows Sending req.
+- 2 Press the Menu Select button directly below SSA.
+The display shows the Site Alert screen. - 3 ▲ or to Stop Alert and press the Menu Select button directly below Sel.
+The display shows the Select Site screen.